ryboh1/habitsapp/README.md

 # habitsapp
-A Desktop App for automating Creating and Destroying Habits
+A Desktop App for Creating and Destroying Habits

 ## Getting Started